raijuinu/raijuinu/README.md

-- 👋 Hi, I’m @raijuinu
+- 👋 Hi, we are @raijuinu team!
 - 📫 Visit: https://www.raijutoken.com/

 <!---